montmejat/raspberrypi-rustpy/WebServer/README.md

 ![Interface Screenshot](doc/screenshot_desktop.png)

-You can use the app through the interface, to connect open a browser and type in `ip_raspberrypi:8000`.
+You can use the app through the interface.
+To connect open a browser and type in `ip_raspberrypi:8000` as the URL.